ayyatma/purpIe-NPC_Spawn_Controller/README.md

 # purpIe-NPCController

 A comprehensive Hades 2 mod that gives you precise control over NPC encounter frequencies, spawn conditions, and story room availability.

-Perfect for players who want to customize their interaction with the game's supporting cast.
+Control Artemis chance in Ephyra.
+No more waiting forever to see her!
+Want to never see Heracles again?
+You got it.
+Want to never see a natural spawn Athena again?
+Done.

 ## Features